surajvm1/surajv311.github.io/_posts/2025-07-01-chess-vocab-learnings.md

 ---
 layout: post
-title: Chess & Vocabulary Learnings - July
+title: Chess & Vocabulary Learnings
 category: nonTechnicalArticles
 ---

-I’ve been trying to learn and improve my chess skills—I've recently found it quite interesting—but I haven’t had the time to pursue it consistently.
+I’ve been trying to learn and improve my chess skills—found it quite interesting lately—but I haven’t had the time to pursue it consistently.
 Secondly, whenever I read articles, hear someone speak well, or watch movies, series, or listen to songs, I realize that English vocabulary is another area where I have room to grow.
 While I don’t think I’m a bad speaker or reader, I genuinely want to improve my proficiency in this area.
-This monthly article is my attempt to focus on the areas mentioned above, where I jot down interesting things I come across.
+This article is my attempt to focus on the areas mentioned above, where I jot down interesting things I come across.
+I will continue to update this page regularly as I learn interesting stuff.

 ## Chess: